 I like to think this use of social media is geared toward attracting new students.

-(In order to learn more about inbound marketing I recommend this book: Inbound Marketing, Revised and Updated: Attract, Engage, and Delight Customers Online.)
+(To learn more about inbound marketing I recommend this

 Social Media Marketing

 The other way I like to think about social media is to retain the students we currently have.
-Focusing on retenion means that when I post or share to our social media channels, I’m not driving the students away from the social media channel but rather, I’m trying to keep them on that social media channel.
+Focusing on retention means that when I post or share to our social media channels, I’m not driving the students away from the social media channel, but instead, I’m trying to keep them on that social media channel.
 We post content about our school that tells our story and reinforces our families’ decisions to re-enroll.

 What Is Your Social Media Strategy?